-Born in 1992 in Sydney, Australia, Zoë Rayne is an oil painter whose realistic paintings create a narrative of her vivid dreams and the interweaving of magic, ritual and myth throughout her life.
+Born in 1992 in Sydney, Australia, Zoë Rayne is an oil painter whose paintings weave magic, ritual, myth and kink into realistic dreamscapes.

-With a deep connection to the natural world, Zoë has always felt called to depict humanity’s inherent inseparability with nature and how this relates beyond our ordinary state of being.
-A painter of the liminal, Zoë strives to portray a sense of mystery, intrigue and eeriness in her work which can be used as portals to transport the viewer into other realms; in-between spaces where magic lives and speaks to us in a language that we all seek to remember.
-Her paintings are a reclamation of old ways found in myth, story and folklore, intertwined with her own explorations of queerness, ritual, kink and sexuality.
+With a deep connection to the more-than-human world, Zoë has always felt called to depict humanity’s inherent inseparability with nature and how this relates beyond our ordinary state of being.
+A painter of the liminal, Zoë strives to portray a sense of mystery, intrigue and eeriness in her work which can be used as portals to transport the viewer into other realms; in-between spaces where magic and myth live and speak to us.
+Her paintings are a reclamation of old ways found in myth, story and folklore, intertwined with her own explorations of queerness, ritual, kink and eco-sexuality.